dxdxdt/webglgears/README.md

 glxgears in that version.

 ## How?
-Visit [github.io page](https://ashegoulding.github.io/webglgears/index.html) that I uploaded on my github.io.
-Or you could clone the repo and open `index.html` in your browser.
+Visit [the live demo](https://ashegoulding.github.io/webglgears/index.html) on the Demos page of [thorium.rocks](https://thorium.rocks/).
+Or you can clone the repo and open `index.html` in your browser.
 Follow instructions there.

 ## Use as a Widget
 You can iframe the app, `webglgears.html`: